Maeve Binchy: Death

 Binchy died on 30 July 2012.
 She was 73 and had suffered from various maladies, including painful osteoarthritis.
 As a result of the arthritis she had a hip operation.
-A month before her death she suffered a severe spinal infection (acute discitis), and finally succumbed to a heart attack.
+A month before her death she suffered a severe spinal infection (acute discitis), and she finally succumbed to a heart attack.
 Gordon was by her side when she died in a Dublin hospital.
 Just ahead of that evening's Tonight with Vincent Browne and TV3's late evening news, Vincent Browne and then Alan Cantwell, who respectively anchor these shows, announced to Irish television viewers that Binchy had died earlier that evening.

 Immediate media reports described Binchy as "beloved", "Ireland's most well-known novelist" and the "best-loved writer of her generation".
 Fellow writers mourned their loss, including Ian Rankin, Jilly Cooper, Anne Rice, and Jeffrey Archer.
 Politicians also paid tribute.
 President Michael D. Higgins stated: "Our country mourns."
-Taoiseach Enda Kenny said, "Today we have lost a national treasure."
+Taoiseach Enda Kenny said: "Today we have lost a national treasure."
 Minister of State at the Department of Health Kathleen Lynch, appearing as a guest on Tonight with Vincent Browne, said Binchy was, for her [Lynch's] money, as worthy an Irish writer as James Joyce or Oscar Wilde, and praised her for selling so many more books than they managed.

-In the days after her death tributes were published from such writers as John Banville, Roddy Doyle, and Colm Tóibín.
+In the days after her death, tributes were published from such writers as John Banville, Roddy Doyle, and Colm Tóibín.
 Banville contrasted Binchy with Gore Vidal, who died the day after her, observing that Vidal "used to say that it was not enough for him to succeed, but others must fail.
 Maeve wanted everyone to be a success."
 Numerous tributes appeared in publications on both sides of the Atlantic, including The Guardian and CBC News.

 Shortly before her death, Binchy told The Irish Times: "I don't have any regrets about any roads I didn't take.
 Everything went well, and I think that's been a help because I can look back, and I do get great pleasure out of looking back ...
 I've been very lucky and I have a happy old age with good family and friends still around."
 Just before dying, she read her latest short story at the Dalkey Book Festival.
 She once said she would like to die "... on my 100th birthday, piloting Gordon and myself into the side of a mountain".

 Despite being agnostic, Binchy was given a traditional Requiem Mass which took place at the Church of the Assumption, in her hometown of Dalkey.
 She was later cremated at Mount Jerome Cemetery and Crematorium.